Aksonik/md/README.md

-# MD project
+# MD

+This is a program for running simple molecular dynamics simulations.

 ### TO-DO-LIST:
-generate random velocities according to Boltzmann distribution for a given temperature. constructors public/private allocate, free memeory
+Generate random velocities according to Boltzmann distribution for a given temperature.